babylonchain/babylon/docs/staking-script.md

 #### 3. Slashing path

-The slashing path is utilised for punishing finality providers and their delegators in the case of double signing.
+The slashing path is utilized for punishing finality providers and their delegators in the case of double signing.
 It commits to a script:

 ```